Provable Training Data Identification for Large Language Models: Abstract

 \section{Abstract}

-Identifying training data within large-scale models is critical for copyright litigation, privacy auditing, and ensuring fair evaluation.
-The conventional approaches treat it as a simple binary classification task without statistical guarantees.
-A recent approach is designed to control the false discovery rate (FDR), but its guarantees rely on strong, easily violated assumptions.
-In this paper, we introduce \method{} (\textbf{\abbr}), a rigorous method that identifies a set of training data with strict false discovery rate (FDR) control.
-Specifically, our method computes p-values for each data point using a set of known unseen data, and then constructs a conservative estimator for the data usage proportion of the test set, which allows us to scale these p-values.
-Our approach then selects the final set of training data by identifying all points whose scaled p-values fall below a data-dependent threshold.
-This entire procedure enables the discovery of training data with provable, strict FDR control and significantly boosted power.
-Extensive experiments across a wide range of models (LLMs and VLMs), and datasets demonstrate that \abbr{} strictly controls the FDR and achieves higher power.
+Identifying training data of large-scale models is critical for copyright litigation, privacy auditing, and ensuring fair evaluation.
+However, existing works typically treat this task as an instance-wise identification without controlling the error rate of the identified set, which cannot provide statistically reliable evidence.
+In this work, we formalize training data identification as a set-level inference problem and propose \method{} (\textbf{\abbr}), a distribution-free approach that enables provable and strict \metricfull{} control.
+Specifically, our method computes conformal p-values for each data point using a set of known unseen data and then develops a novel Jackknife-corrected Beta boundary (JKBB) estimator to estimate the training-data proportion of the test set, which allows us to scale these p-values.
+By applying the Benjamini--Hochberg (BH) procedure to the scaled p-values, we select a subset of data points with provable and strict false identification control.
+Extensive experiments across various models and datasets demonstrate that \abbr{} achieves higher power than prior methods while strictly controlling the \metricabbr{}.
+Our implementation code is available at \url{https://github.com/zhenlong-liu/Provable_Training_Data_Identification}